NoRedInk/ruby-style-guide/README.md

   ```

 * <a name="no-flip-flops"></a>
-  Avoid the use of flip-flops.
+  Avoid the use of flip-flops outside of one-liners.
 <sup>[[link](#no-flip-flops)]</sup>

 * <a name="no-nested-conditionals"></a>